Join me on Twitter

 2 responses to “Post Polio Syndrome: Cause, Treatment and Management”

-1. Avatar jagtej singh arora says:
+1. jagtej singh arora says:

 Good work done.
 GBU.
 I am also a polio victim of 55yrs age.
 I have polio since childhood.
 I wear calipers and always lookout for any latest gadgets for assistance.
 Lately came across a book on PPS: The Polio Paradox by Bruno, Richard L. Great reviews on amazon.
 Yet to reach me.
 Will definitely share with you.